metaplex-foundation/metaplex-program-library/reward-center/program/README.md

 reward rules - There are currently 2 configuration options the authority of the reward center can adjust to reward payout for a sale.
 They are the seller reward payout basis points and payout divider.

-    payout divider - The amount to divide from the sale amount that will result in the number of tokens to payout to the buyer and the seller.
+payout divider - The amount to divide from the sale amount which will result in the number of tokens to payout to the buyer and the seller.
 For example, a divider of 2 will payout half the amount sale amount as tokens.
 Its important that the purchase and reward token use the same number of decimals to ensure the math aligns.

 seller reward payout basis points - The ratio of rewards to be sent to the seller.
 The rest of the rewards are claimed by the buyer.
 For example, 5,000 basis points will result in a 50-50 split of rewards to the buyer and the seller.